 When we think about dessert, we don't often think healthy.
 And if we do, we certainly don't expect colorful, flavorful treats.
 Too often, snacks and desserts that are low in calories tend to disappoint in the flavor department, plus they're loaded with sugar and lack visual appeal.

-Unwilling to give up our favorite summertime treat, we've created 10 unique and simple DIY Popsicle recipes that all come in under 200 calories to keep you cool, satisfied and 100 percent guilt-free.
+Unwilling to give up our favorite summertime treat, we've created 10 unique and simple DIY Popsicle recipes that all come in under 200 calories to keep you cool and satisfied.
 And what's even better, most of these are vegan or dairy-free, and all are void of refined sugar.
 Try them out for yourself and take note of the few "adult-only" versions that you'll definitely want to serve at your next summer barbecue.

 Yogurt, Granola and Blackberry Parfait Popsicles